This is a deck based on Fable of Wolf and Owl!

 1.Most cards in the deck are in their original printing, or use a printing that mimics the old border styling of Magic.

 The reason I wanted this look is because my wife collects old books, and looking at old printings of cards, some from multiple decades ago, is like looking at an old book to me.
 They tell stories of how the world used to be.
-And even though to some, 2015 isn't that long ago, some of the cards from around this time are beautiful tattered pages of a history book to me.
+And even though to some, 2015 isn't that long ago, for me some of the cards from around this time are beautiful, tattered pages of a book filled with memories.

-2.There are no colorless spells in the deck.
+2.There are no colorless spells in the deck (except 1).

 You read that right.
 No Sol Ring.
 Or Skullclamp for that matter - which I'd argue would be even better in this deck than Sol Ring.
+I used to have 0 colorless cards in the deck, but after a long think - I've determined that Nyx Lotus is too thematically appropriate to not play.
+The deck has evolved in recent time to be more devotion heavy.
+Representing my own devotion to her.
 My wife is an artist.
 She likes to show me sunsets and we paint together on occasion.
 She brings color to my life and so this restriction is just here to say that life is better with color.
 It's also practical in the sense that every spell in the deck will trigger Fable at least once.

 3.There are no foils in the deck.